TKA0329/mini-gpt-from-scratch/readme.md

 - No evaluation on downstream benchmarks

 This project is intended as a learning and research exercise rather than a production model.

+## Samples
+- Reflects the overall tonality of the training texts
+- Demonstrates character continuity
+- Demonstrate early signs of coherence and narrative structure

 ## Motivation